dylanjcastillo/notesOnBooks/SITG/Prologue_Part2.md

 # Summary
 Skin in the game, allows for systems to improve, as it puts symmetry in the outcomes.
-Time, combined with SITG, makes systems evolved.
+Time, combined with SITG, makes systems evolve.
 A system where individuals don't have SITG cannot improve, as the bad actors are never removed.

 # Key takeaways
 - Hammurabi's best known injuction: "If a builder builds a house an the house collapses and causes the death of the owner of the house - the builder shall be put to death" -> Compare the quality of the houses architects build for others and their own